NethermindEth/nethermind/src/Nethermind/Nethermind.BeaconNode.Host/README.md

 ### Test with separate processes for node and validator

+**NOTE: REST API is currently broken (from spec updated to 0.10.1), so can't run in separate processes**

 This will run the Beacon Node and Honest Validator in separate host processes, communicating via the REST API.

 When using the quick start clock (to mock a specific genesis time), you need to synchronise the clock offset of the node and validator.
 The following will set genesis to occur at the next full minute.